 Multi-year Comparison

 Of the 17 brokers surveyed, 12 responded in all 5 years of this pollinator survey.
 For the multiyear analysis we compared the responses of these 12 brokers over the survey period to indirectly measure changes in the supply and demand for honey bee colonies for almond pollination.
-We chose to analyze this subset of beekeeper in order to measure true changes in the supply of colonies each year and the quality to of those colonies.
+We chose to analyze this subset of brokers in order to measure true changes in the supply of colonies each year and the quality to of those colonies.
 If the entire sample of surveyed brokers were included in analysis, the supply of colonies would appear to be higher in years where more brokers responded.
 By restricting the sample to the same set of brokers, we are better able to estimate overall changes in the supply of colonies available for pollination.

 The supply of colonies provided by the subsample of beekeepers has leveled off over the period from 2012-2014 (Figure 1).
 However, the demand for colonies was projected to increase between 2010 and 2014.
 In 2014, the USDA NASS Pacific Regional Office projected that almond bearing acreage in California would be 860,000 acres.
 Assuming that projection is correct, almond bearing acreage has increased by 90,000 acres since 2010.
 This represents an 11.7% increase over the 5 years.
-The simple average colony rental price rose nearly $37 over the 5 year survey period (Figure 2).
+The simple average colony rental price rose nearly $37 over the 5 year survey period (Figure 2) or X%.
 Between 2013 and 2014, the average rental price increased by about $20 per colony.
 The average colony grade fluctuated in the 5 years between 2010 to 2014.
 Among the subsample of brokers who responded to our survey every year, the average colony grade was the highest in 2014 at 9.7 frames (Figure 3).
 The number of shortages was lowest in 2014 (Figure 4).
 In the past, fewer shortages have been reported in years that coincided with lower overwintering loses as occurred in 2012 and now in 2014.

 The lower than average overwintering loss rate for winter 2013/2014 of 23.2% may be the sole cause of the lower number of shortages reported by the brokers in spring of 2014.
 Alternatively, the lower shortages may be a result of decreased demand from almond growers.
 Almond growers may be placing fewer colonies because they are not planning to irrigate all of their bearing acres due to drought.
 Yet, the number of colonies placed per acre in 2014 was 1.96, up slightly from the 1.92 colonies placed per acre in 2013.
 The number of colonies placed per acre has been close to 2 in all 5 survey years.
 The total number of colonies placed by the subsample of brokers decreased since the previous year.
 The brokers indicated that they could have placed an additional 10,700 colonies.
 This result is almost tenfold lower than in 2013, which suggests that the demand for colonies is down from previous years.